Entries are limited to one per person, and must be completed individually.

-Finalists selected for the Wellington final will be notified, and the names posted on the University Challenge website.
+Finalists selected for the Wellington final will be notified, and the names posted on the Tertiary Challenge website.

-Finalists will need to provide presentation slides, if any, via email, to firstname.lastname@example.org, two working days prior to the Presentation Day in Wellington (23 November 2017).
+Finalists will need to provide presentation slides, if any, via email, to firstname.lastname@example.org, two working days prior to the Finals Day in Wellington (date to be confirmed).

 For finalists that are located outside of the Greater Wellington Area, The Treasury will cover the cost of travel within New Zealand to and from Wellington.

-The Treasury may decide not to hold the Presentation Day if it judges that the standard of entries to the University Challenge are not of a sufficient standard to warrant it.
+The Treasury may decide not to hold the Finals Day if it judges that the standard of entries to the Tertiary Challenge are not of a sufficient standard to warrant it.

 Use of personal information

-By entering a submission in the University challenge, you grant permission to the Treasury to send you information about the University Challenge (for example, information about the Presentation Day).
+By entering a submission in the Tertiary Challenge, you grant permission to the Treasury to send you information about the Tertiary Challenge (for example, information about the Finals Day).
 The Treasury will not share your email address or other details about you with anyone else, including other entrants, without your permission.
-Nor will the Treasury use your email address to send you information on anything other than the University Challenge without your permission.
+Nor will the Treasury use your email address to send you information on anything other than the Tertiary Challenge without your permission.